Password Protected Video Hosting – What You Need to Know in 2022

 For example, if you are hosting a live stream event for viewers from your company, you’ll want to restrict the regions to anywhere that you have offices and employees.
 If you have offices in Canada, the United Kingdom, and New Zealand, add those locations to the list in your settings.

-This is practice is quite effective when paired with password protection.
+This practice is quite effective when paired with password-protected video streaming.

 Dynamic tokenized security is what makes each of the other security measures work.
 It qualifies viewers based on different credentials related to the specific security protocol.

 For example, if you’ve set geographic restrictions, the dynamic tokenized security system will make sure that every viewer’s IP address is from an approved region.